lew64-cam/personal-crm/SETUP.md

 ## Troubleshooting

 ### Database Connection Issues
-- Make sure your `DATABASE_URL` is in the correct format
 - Verify your Supabase project is active
-- Check that you've run `npx prisma db push`
+- Make sure you've run the SQL migration script in Supabase SQL Editor
+- Check that the tables `Contact` and `ContactEntry` exist in your Supabase database

 ### Authentication Issues
 - Verify your Supabase URL and anon key are correct